Life after thyroid surgery

 - avoid knocking or putting pressure on your wound

 Here are some tips for wound healing:

-- have a bath or shower but take care to pat your neck area dry with a clean towel for the first few weeks after surgery
+- have a bath or shower but take care to avoid getting your wound wet.
+Make sure the neck area is dry by patting it with a clean towel afterwards for the first few weeks after surgery.

 - avoid places where you might pick up infections such as colds

 - get plenty of fresh air and exercise

 After your surgery it is normal to have some swelling close to the wound.
 This usually goes away after a few weeks as the wound heals.